Follow Italianism

 Farnesina follows the cases

-The Italian Foreign Ministry said it was closely monitoring the cases through the consulate in Miami and the embassy in Washington.
-"We are in direct contact with ICE and the families of the detained Italian citizens, providing consular assistance and guaranteeing their rights," an official statement said.
+The Italian Ministry of Foreign Affairs reported that it is closely monitoring the cases through its consulate in Miami and its embassy in Washington.
+"We are in direct contact with ICE and the families of the detained Italian citizens, providing consular assistance and guaranteeing their rights," the official statement said.

 Both Italians are awaiting repatriation, but so far there is no set date for their return.